Vitamin D Getting Enough Impact of the Sun Media

 - people who cover themselves for religious or cultural reasons

-- the aged, chronically ill people, or others who are housebound
+- people who are housebound

 - babies who are breastfed by mothers with a vitamin D deficiency

-- patients with conditions, or who are on medications, that affect the production of vitamin D (obesity, liver disease, kidney disease, cystic fibrosis, coeliac disease, inflammatory bowel disease).
+- patients with conditions, or who are on medications that affect the production of vitamin D (obesity, liver disease, kidney disease, cystic fibrosis, coeliac disease, inflammatory bowel disease).

 If you are in one of these at-risk groups, or are concerned, then see your GP.
 Your vitamin D levels can be checked with a simple blood test.